 Only accept a request to generate a credential and bind it to an identity if the source of the request, i.e., Registration Authority, can be authenticated as being authorized to perform identity proofing at AL3 or higher.

+[US / EZP800-63-2: §5.3.1.3.5 a)]

 AL3_CM_CRN#020 Unique identity

 Ensure that the identity which relates to a specific applicant is unique within the specified service, including identities previously used and that are now cancelled other than its re-assignment to the same applicant.